LassoSoft/LassoGuide/source/language/operators.rst

 parentheses to disambiguate. ::

    #lv->\(meth + 'name')
-   // => // Produces a reference to the member method defined by concatenating "name" with the value of "meth"
+   // => // Produces a reference to the member method whose name matches the
+   //       result of appending "name" to the value returned by "meth"

 Although the escape operators are used to find methods by name, the object produced by the operators is a :dfn:`memberstream`.
 This object manages the